Town by town snapshot: Marshall

-Marshall and areas to its south were originally covered with wattle, a source of wattle bark for tanneries.
+In the 1850s Marshall and areas to its south were covered with wattle, a source of wattle bark for tanneries.

 In 1877 the railway line from Colac to Geelong was opened, and in 1879 there was a line to Geelong racecourse until 1906 when racing moved to north of the river at Breakwater.

-By the early 1900s Marshall was a small industrial township with a school, hotel, post office and an Anglican church.
+By the early 1900s Marshall had a small industrial township with a school, hotel, post office and an Anglican church.

-CoreLogic data indicates that the predominant age group in Marshall is 30-39 years with households in Marshall being primarily childless couples and are likely to be repaying $1,400-$1,799 per month on mortgage repayments, and in general, people in Marshall work in a professional occupation.
+CoreLogic data indicates that the predominant age group in Marshall is 30-39 years with households in Marshall being primarily childless couples and are likely to be repaying $1,400 – $1,799 per month on mortgage repayments.
+In general, people in Marshall work in a professional occupation.

 In 2011, 72.5 per cent of the homes in Marshall were owner-occupied compared with 61.6 per cent in 2016.